-Our manufacturing plant(s) may be damaged or destroyed.
+Our manufacturing plants may be damaged, destroyed or disrupted.

 The majority of the Company's manufacturing capacity is currently located in Exton, Pennsylvania, where we own two manufacturing facilities which are in close proximity to each other, and in Banbury, England in the U.K. where we rent a manufacturing facility.
-On a smaller scale the Company also manufactures product in Houston, Texas.
+On a smaller scale the Company also manufactures products in Houston, Texas.
 We do not have any operational manufacturing capacity for flexible metal hose outside of these locations.
 We cannot replicate our manufacturing methods at a supplier's facility due to the confidential and proprietary nature of our manufacturing process.
-If one of the manufacturing facilities were destroyed or damaged in a significant manner, we would likely experience a delay or some interruption of our flexible metal hose operations.
+If one of the manufacturing facilities were destroyed or damaged in a significant manner or otherwise disrupted for more than a short time, we would likely experience a delay or some interruption of our flexible metal hose operations.
 This could lead to a reduction in sales volume if customers were to purchase their requirements from our competitors, claims for breach of contract by certain customers with contracts for delivery of flexible metal hose by a certain date, and costs to replace our destroyed or damaged manufacturing capacity.
 The fittings and accessories for the flexible metal hose are manufactured for us by suppliers not located in Exton, Pennsylvania, and the Company also has outside warehouses which contain finished goods inventory.
 Disruption of or damage to our supply of these items could damage our business, competitive position, results of operations or financial condition.